 “An Indian and to the last breath would remain an Indian.
 To me, there are only two Stans – Hindustan (India) and Foujistan (the Army).” – Field Marshal KM Cariappa

-You all know about the Commander-in-chief of the Indian army, Kodandera Madappa Cariappa.
-He is the one who led the Indian army in the Indo-Pakistani war of 1947 and the one remembering whom, India celebrates the army day.
-India best remembers him as the legend who made the Indian Army truly Indian.
-And this is why General Bipin Rawat, the current Indian Army chief, feels that the time has come to honour the late Field Marshal with the Bharat Ratna award.
+You are all aware about Field Marshal KM Cariappa, the first Indian Commander-in-Chief of the Indian Army.
+He was in charge of the Indian Army during the 1947 Indo-Pak War, and India commemorates him on Army Day.
+India best remembers him as the legend who gave the Indian Army its true national identity.
+And for this reason General Bipin Rawat, the former chief of defence staff, felt that the time has come to honour the late Field Marshal with the Bharat Ratna Award.

 Kodandera Madappa Cariappa